AMReX-Combustion/PeleC/Docs/sphinx_doc/GettingStarted.rst

 A few key files that need to be supplied for (most) cases are:

 **inputs** --- a text file containing parameters that are ready by the ParmParse capability in AMReX.
 These include things like number of time steps, grid size, output file frequency, which physics to include, etc.
-A list of available data in the pele group can be found in PeleC/Source/param_includes/pelec_params.H
+A list of available data in the Pele group can be found in PeleC/Source/param_includes/pelec_params.H

 **probin** --- a text file used to include namelists to be read at problem initialization to set values of parameters only used in fortran routines